ianastafeva/Epigene_labs/Epigene_labs/README_1.md

     gene = db.query(Gene).filter((Gene.geneset_id == geneset.id) & (Gene.name == gene_name)).all()
     return gene

-Improvement 2: Function that allows the user return the name's of gene and it geneset based on the name of the gene
+Improvement 2: A function that allows the user to return the name of a gene and its gene set based only on the name of the gene

 In main.py: